Skip to main content

 A chronically activated HPA axis, often a result of unrelenting life pressures, leads to sustained high levels of cortisol.
 This state, known as hypercortisolism, has profound systemic effects.
 It promotes insulin resistance, encouraging the body to store visceral fat, which is metabolically active and inflammatory.

 This directly increases the risk for type 2 diabetes and cardiovascular disease.
-Furthermore, the constant demand on the adrenal glands can eventually lead to a blunted ACTH response, impairing the body’s ability to mount an effective in the future.
+Furthermore, the constant demand on the adrenal glands can eventually lead to a blunted ACTH response, impairing the body’s ability to mount an effective stress response in the future.

 Persistent HPA axis activation directly contributes to metabolic syndrome and cardiovascular damage through the prolonged action of cortisol.